 We spent our summers working alongside our father until he sold his business when my brother and I were in high school.
 After high school, Jim and I both went to work for other pest control companies until 1978, when we decided to open The Bug Man together.

-Since Jim’s passing, I’ve been running the business with my wife and daughter, and we celebrated 40 years this past April.
+Since Jim’s passing, I’ve been running the business with my wife and daughter, and we celebrated 40 years in April of 2018.

 What products or services do you offer?

 We specialize in general pest and termite control, but we also provide treatment for rodents and nuisance animals such as possums, squirrels, snakes, nutria and more.

 We also do treatments for bed bugs, termite certificates for real estate closings, flea control, bee and wasp control as well as many other services.

 What markets do you serve?